haskell/cabal/doc/cabal-package-description-file.rst

     This field is required for the CVS repository type and should not be used otherwise.

-.. pkg-field:: branch: token
+.. pkg-field:: branch: VCS branch

-    Many source control systems support the notion of a branch, as a distinct concept from having repositories in separate locations.
-For example CVS, SVN and git use branches while darcs uses different locations for different branches.
-If you need to specify a branch to identify a your repository then specify it in this field.

     This field is optional.

-.. pkg-field:: tag: token
+.. pkg-field:: tag: VCS tag

-    A tag identifies a particular state of a source repository.
-The tag can be used with a ``this`` repository kind to identify the state of a repository corresponding to a particular package version or release.
-The exact form of the tag depends on the repository type.

     This field is required for the ``this`` repository kind.

+    This might be used to indicate what sources to get if someone needs to fix a bug in an older branch that is no longer an active head branch.

-.. pkg-field:: subdir: directory
+.. pkg-field:: subdir: VCS subdirectory

-    Some projects put the sources for multiple packages under a single source repository.
-This field lets you specify the relative path from the root of the repository to the top directory for the package, i.e. the directory containing the package's ``.cabal`` file.

-    This field is optional.
-It defaults to empty which corresponds to the root directory of the repository.
+    This field is optional but, if given, specifies a single subdirectory.

 .. _setup-hooks: